-- For prestressed concrete bridges, LRFR provides a limit state check for cracking of concrete (SERVICE III) by limiting concrete tensile stresses under service loads.
+For prestressed concrete bridges, LRFR provides a limit state check for cracking of concrete (SERVICE III) by limiting concrete tensile stresses under service loads.
 The SERVICE III check shall be performed during design load ratings of prestressed concrete bridges as required by MBE Table 6A.4.2.2-1.
 Legal load ratings need not routinely perform this SERVICE III check (listed as "optional" in MBE Table 6A.4.2.2-1).
 However, in cases where prestressed beams exhibit tensile cracks or other signs of distress, this SERVICE III check should be performed.
 If performed, it shall be clearly documented in the load rating report.
-An allowable tension stress in the precompressed tensile zone of $0.19\sqrt{f_c}$ in prestressed concrete members with bonded reinforcement shall be utilized when performing the design load check at the Inventory level and at the legal load rating level, if deemed necessary. - 3.5.3 Steel Bridges - Steel structures shall satisfy the overload permanent deflection check under the SERVICE II load combination for design and legal load ratings using load factors as given in Table 7.
-Maximum steel stress is limited to 95% and 80% of the yield stress for composite and non-composite compact girders respectively. - In situations where fatigue-prone details are present (Category C or lower) and when directed by the Authority, a Fatigue limit state rating factor for infinite fatigue life shall be computed.
+An allowable tension stress in the precompressed tensile zone of $0.19\sqrt{f_c}$. in prestressed concrete members with bonded reinforcement shall be utilized when performing the design load check at the Inventory level and at the legal load rating level, if deemed necessary.

+3.5.3 Steel Bridges

+Steel structures shall satisfy the overload permanent deflection check under the SERVICE II load combination for design and legal load ratings using load factors as given in Table 3.5.1.
+Maximum steel stress is limited to 95% and 80% of the yield stress for composite and non-composite compact girders respectively.

+In situations where fatigue-prone details are present (Category C or lower) and when directed by the Authority, a Fatigue limit state rating factor for infinite fatigue life shall be computed as part of the As-Built and As-Inspected load ratings.
 If directed by NJTA, bridge details that fail the infinite-life check can be subject to the finite-life fatigue evaluation using evaluation procedures given in MBE Section 7.
+Refer to Section 4.4 for details on Fatigue considered during design.